-1.3 Within 28 days of becoming aware of any changes to your Disclosable Pecuniary Interests, or of acquiring any new Disclosable Pecuniary Interest, you must write to the GLA's Monitoring Officer notifying them accordingly.
-Failure to do so, without reasonable excuse, is a criminal offence; as is to knowingly or recklessly provide information about your interests that is false or misleading.
-Please also see paragraph 9 of the GLA's Code of Conduct.
+1.4.
+Within 28 days of becoming aware of any changes to your DPIs or ORIs, or of acquiring a new DPI or ORI, you must write to the GLA's Monitoring Officer notifying them accordingly.
+Failure to do so is a breach of the Code..
+Please also see paragraph 10 of the GLA's Code of Conduct.